WolframResearch/LibraryLinkUtilities/docs/modules/mathlink.rst

 Memory cleanup
 -----------------------

-You're no longer required to call `MLRelease*` on the data received from MathLink.
-The framework does it for you.
+`MLRelease*` no longer needs to be called on the data received from MathLink.
+The *LLU* framework does it for you.

 Automated handling of common data types
 --------------------------------------------------

-Some sophisticated types can be sent to Mathematica directly via `MLStream` class.
+Some sophisticated types can be sent to Mathematica directly via a `MLStream` class.
 For example nested maps:

 .. code-block:: cpp

 	std::map<std::string, std::map<int, std::vector<double>>> myNestedMap

-Just write `ms << myNestedMap` and you will get a nested Association on the other side.
+Just write `ms << myNestedMap` and a nested Association will be returned.
 It works in the other direction as well.
 Obviously, for the above to work, key and value type in the map must be supported by MathLink.

 If you have any particular type that you think should be directly supported by `MLStream`, please let me know.